steveklewis/cog-funcs/scope.md

 ## What You will learn in this Course

 1. The value of Cognitive Functions as a tool for categorization.
 1. What categories make up the Cognitive Functions.
+The tradeoffs within each category.
 1. How to categorize using Cognitive Functions, for finding pathways in life and in the execution of software projects.

 ## What you will NOT learn in this course